open-telemetry/opentelemetry-specification/specification/metrics/api.md

 ### ValueRecorder

-`ValueRecorder` is a non-additive synchronous instrument useful for recording any non-additive number, positive or negative.
-Values captured by a `Record(value)` are treated as individual events belonging to a distribution that is being summarized.  `ValueRecorder` should be chosen either when capturing measurements that do not contribute meaningfully to a sum, or when capturing numbers that are additive in nature, but where the distribution of individual increments is considered interesting.
+`ValueRecorder` is a grouping synchronous instrument useful for recording any grouping number, positive or negative.
+Values captured by a `Record(value)` are treated as individual events belonging to a distribution that is being summarized.  `ValueRecorder` should be chosen either when capturing measurements that do not contribute meaningfully to a sum, or when capturing numbers that are adding in nature, but where the distribution of individual increments is considered interesting.

 One of the most common uses for `ValueRecorder` is to capture latency measurements.
-Latency measurements are not additive in the sense that there is little need to know the latency-sum of all processed requests.
+Latency measurements are not adding in the sense that there is little need to know the latency-sum of all processed requests.
 We use a `ValueRecorder` instrument to capture latency measurements typically because we are interested in knowing mean,